rems-project/cn-tutorial/docs/getting-started/tutorials/README.md

 # CN Tutorials

-_These tutorials were developed by Christopher Pulte and Benjamin C. Pierce, with contributions from Elizbeth Austell and Cole Schlesinger._

 These tutorials introduce CN through a series of examples, starting with basic usage of CN on simple arithmetic functions and slowly moving towards more elaborate separation logic specifications of data structures.